desihub/desidocker/README.md

 DESI's early data release (EDR) is available to the public, free of charge, at the **desidata** S3 cloud storage "bucket" on Amazon Web Services (AWS).
-If you have sufficient storage space, you can download and host the entire data release locally.
+If you have sufficient storage space, you can download and host the entire data release (120 TB) locally.
 However, due to the large memory footprint, we recommend most users to stream the data on-demand from the cloud.

 Here, we provide a Docker image which makes it easy to work with both local and cloud-hosted DESI data.